-This article concerns a new paper I just submitted.
+This article concerns a new paper I just submitted and now published .
 It concerns a peculiar feature of quantum mechanics (and also of classical mechanics).

 The feature is this.
 The Laws of Physics appear indifferent to the direction of time.
 If you play a video of two balls colliding elastically with each other, you could play the video backwards and the event would look perfectly reasonable.
 Of course, if you scale the event up and show the reverse of a video of two balls made of glass colliding and shattering into a million little pieces, such a video would look mighty weird.
 No one has actually seen a million little pieces of glass crashing into each other and coalescing into an object shaped like a ball.

 On the other hand, if the ball broke up into, say, two pieces, it just might look possible, though rare, for an event to occur where two pieces of glass collided and got glued into one ball.

 The distinction is merely of size.
 If there are a very small number of particles involved in a physical event, you could well have both the event and its time-reversed version occur without problem, However, if there were a macroscopic number of particles involved, there would be an infinitesimal chance of recurrence, though it would be possible in principle.

 Suppose there were particles involved that could (each) be either in one unique ordered state or other disordered (broken up in various ways) states.
 Then there is one way for them to be together and ways of them being broken up.
 From pure arithmetic, if , this is a number with digits to the left of the decimal point – it is absolutely humongous!
 So the chance that a system that starts in one of those large number of states happens to, by chance, end up in the one, unique ordered state, is exceedingly unlikely?

 How unlikely?
 If we sampled one final state every second, it would take us seconds, which is years.
 The universe is only years old or so, so this is universe lifetimes.
 If you stick around long enough, it will come back to order, but you might need a lot of pizza while you are waiting!